 In the construction industry, applying digital twins means you always have access to as-built and as-designed models that are continuously synced in real-time.
 Digital tweens link real-world objects and their digital representations that are constantly updated with the help of data from IoT-connected sensors.
 This information comes from devices located on physical objects and is used for representing virtual objects.
 Then, your company can use such digital representation to continue visualizing, modeling, analyzing, simulating, and planning its construction project.

 Among the most critical implementations of digital twins in the construction industry are: automating progress monitoring, planning resources, tracking safety, assessing quality, and optimizing equipment.
 After all, the digital twins can provide real value and ensure that real-time data collected and transmitted by IoT-enabled sensors are used for creating a significant real-world simulation.
+Read more about the digital twin technology in our blog post.

 The construction industry remains in the research stage of the IoT adoption journey.
 Today, many construction sites generate large volumes of valuable information that go uncaptured.
 However, this data can allow facilities managers and construction employees to start using a proactive approach.
 That will help maintain building systems and manage construction sites more efficiently.